 As the screening, donor stimulation and egg freezing steps have already been carried out, we are able to have lots, or batches, of frozen eggs in storage, ready to be selected by the intended parent(s) or clinic.
 In fact, we have hundreds of batches of vitrified eggs, from hundreds of diverse donors, so you can find your match with no waiting list.

-WHAT ARE TYPICAL SURVIVAL RATES OF FROZEN OOCYTES AFTER THAWING
+WHAT ARE TYPICAL SURVIVAL RATES OF FROZEN eggs AFTER THAWING

 When your donor eggs arrive at your fertility center, they will be transferred into the clinic’s storage tanks, which your clinic will (should) do without ever breaking the cold chain.
 They will be stored there until the day for the IVF fertilization arrives.
 We have lots of information about thawing protocols, available for all collaborating centers, to increase the survival rates of these precious reproductive cells during the thawing process.
 Indeed, we regularly see survival rates of over 95%.
 We are confident of the quality and survival rates of our donor eggs and offer the following oocyte survival guarantee:

-- Mini batch (3 oocytes).
+- Mini batch (3 eggs).
 If there is a survival rate of less than 50%, we will send a free mini batch.

-- Batch (6 oocytes).
+- Batch (6 eggs).
 If less than 50% of the cells survive the thaw, we will send a free mini batch or a Batch at half price.